Why GitHub is Essential for Network Automation

 1 git diff tests.py

 Replacing tests.py with the name of the file you're interested in reviewing.
-This will compare the change against what's currently been committed into the current branch.
+This will compare the change against what's currently been committed in the current branch.
 Or you can see all the changes that you've made but haven't yet committed by leaving off a filename:

 1 git diff